 You can view your pay check stub in PeopleSoft.
 Self Service > Payroll and Compensation > View Paycheck.

 If a temporary employee works over 40 hours in a given week, they are entitled to overtime for that period.

 No, but you do have to prove eligibility to work in the United States by providing the appropriate documentation as outlined on the List of Acceptable Documents for the form I-9.

-Due to the volume of new hires at any given time, it is the County policy that all new hire must complete their new hire paperwork prior to starting work.
-This is done to ensure that we meet the federal guidelines which state a new hire/rehire must be E-VERIFIED within three days from the first day worked for pay.
-The I-9 verfication must be done in person.
+Yes, all new hires must complete their new hire paperwork prior to starting work.
+Federal guidelines state a new hire/rehire must complete an I-9 employment verification form and be E-VERIFIED within three days from the first day worked for pay.
+This verification must be done in person.